VolcaTech/cryptoxmas.xyz/README.md

-# 🎁 Crypto Christmas [WIP] 🎺
+# 🎁 Crypto Christmas 🎺

-## Christmas Cards & Gifts on Ethereum
+## Send Christmas Cards & Support Venezuelans

-With non-fungible Ethereum Christmas Cards you can send messages & gifts to your friends or people in need.
+Send Christmas Cards, and a Ether Christmas Gift to your friends via a simple shareable link.
+Using the [eth2.io](https://eth2.io/) technology, your friend only needs to click the link, and does not need to have an Ethereum wallet in advance.

 ![Send](/public/Xmas.png)

-### Send to people without Ethereum Wallets

-Using the eth2.io technology you can generate a simple URL, sendable to anyone — just like a text message.
-The receiver simply opens the link, gets forwarded to install a wallet and receive the Christmas Card (ERC721 token) and (optionally) ETH.
-The Christmas Card and ETH are securely hold in an escrow smart contract, until the receiver claims them.
-If nobody claims the crypto, you can just claim it back yourself.
+## Donations managed decentralized with Giveth

+All proceeds, excluding gas cost for the NFT token creation, is donated via the decentralized charity platform [giveth.io](https://giveth.io/) to a transparent and traceable charity campaign distributing food to Venezuelans in need.

-### Donate tokens to people in need
+## Donate tokens to people in need

 You can attach an Etheruem or ERC20 donation to a Charity DAO, saving the christmas for the people most in need.

 ## How it works

+1) Head to cryptoxmas.xyz
+2) Pick and buy a NFT you like
+3) A fee is transferred to the Giveth Venezuela campaign
+4) Share the link with the friend you want to surprise

+## Not happy with your present?

+All Crypto Christmas NFT Cards, with or without Ether, can be traded on opensea.io

+## Non-custodian escrow via eth2.io

 ### Send